Chussey1976/EmergencyWebAPP/README.md

-# EmergencyWebAPP
+# Emergencyapp
-Emergency Web App to store critical phone numbers for Dentist, Plumber, etc.
+Emergency App to store critical phone numbers for Dentist, Plumber, etc.

 Instructions for Users:

-"How to Install the Emergency Numbers Web App on Your Phone"
+"How to Install the Emergency Numbers App on Your Phone"

 For iPhone Users:
 1. Open Safari and go to emergencyapp.dentalconsultant.io